|

 chopped garlic

-spices: curry powder, garlic powder, black pepper, parsley, oregano, chili powder
+spices: curry powder, garlic powder, black pepper, parsley, oregano, chili

 olive oil